-- 9.178 Screening for (and subsequent) HRA Level 1 assessment was carried out for all options put forward for investment modelling to develop the plan.
-Options selected in the WRSE Emerging plan and Situation 4 of the Best Value Plans and alternative plans (LC and BES) were passed forward to Level 2 HRA assessment (Appropriate Assessment) where Level 1 assessment indicated the presence of Likely Significant Effects.
-The HRA assessment process concluded that no options selected as part of the preferred or alternative plans are likely to result in adverse effects on the integrity of Designated Sites with appropriate mitigation applied. - 9.179 A total of 16 options that have progressed to Stage 2 Appropriate Assessment (AA) have the potential to adversely affect the integrity of Designated Sites through different impact pathways during construction.
-Assuming that all proposed mitigation measures are implemented it is considered that there will not be a significant change in: - 1.
-The extent and distribution of qualifying species; - 2.
-The structure and function of the habitats of qualifying species; and/or - 3.
-The supporting processes on which habitats of qualifying species rely for three out of the four options evaluated. - 9.180 Further details on the assessment results are provided in Appendix C. These findings will be used to inform design of further mitigation and further option screening as necessary as we finalise our WRMP24.
+- 9.186 Screening for (and subsequent) HRA Level 1 assessment was carried out for all options put forward for investment modelling to develop the plan.
+Options selected in Situations 1, 4 and 8 of the Best Value Plan and Situation 4 of the alternative plans (LC and BES) were passed forward to Level 2 HRA assessment (Appropriate Assessment) where Level 1 assessment indicated the presence of Likely Significant Effects.
+The HRA assessment process concluded that no options selected as part of the Best Value or alternative plans are likely to result in adverse effects on the integrity of Designated Sites with appropriate mitigation applied. - 9.187 In the absence of mitigation, the options that have progressed to Stage 2 Appropriate Assessment (AA) have the potential to adversely affect the integrity of Designated Sites through different impact pathways during construction and/or operation.
+This being said, based on current option understanding appropriate to the current planning stage, and assuming that all proposed mitigation measures are implemented it is considered that there will not be a significant change in the below or any other conservation objectives: - The extent and distribution of qualifying species. - The structure and function of the habitats of qualifying species. - The supporting processes on which habitats of qualifying species rely for three out of the four options evaluated. - 9.188 Further details on the assessment results are provided in Appendix C. Our BNG strategy and the opportunities explored via the SROs to enhance NC and BNG as part of option design also offer opportunities to support Habitats sites in the vicinity of the options in our plan.
+Further information on this is available in Appendix AA and the Gate 2 documents for each SRO.